benwill/layout/README.md

 - Initialize widgets, in a single ton, whats a good pattern for this, rather than relying on props down the chain (Possibly some kind of initConfig from the root?)
 - Look at using redux as a 'library' hide away the redux implementation? / or inject as middleware
+- Is it even worth doing the above?
+Should we just expose actions which can be overriden?
+- Import a reducer for it &

 # Fancy stuff